Online Blues Guitar lessons

 Ergonomics and Alexander Technique for Guitar

-Rhandy taught 13 days ago
+Rhandy taught about 2 months ago

 The student and tutor attempted to troubleshoot persistent audio output issues preventing the student from hearing the guitar during their lesson.
 As the technical problem could not be resolved during the session, they decided to reschedule the lesson for Friday and advised notifying the platform about the rescheduling due to technical difficulties.
 The student also discussed practicing guitar chords and scales.